Pililla: History

 In 1896, the Katipuneros of Pililla and San Diego established their military camp at Rambo or Pabaláng na Gubat.

 Three years later, on August 6, 1898, Pililla was incorporated in the revolutionary government of General Emilio Aguinaldo.
 During the existence of the First Philippine Republic, San Diego became an independent town.
 On January 5, 1899, a fierce battle ensued between the American forces and the Filipino troops defending Pililla.
 The town was partially ravaged by fire and local troops had to retreat to the mountain of Tanay.

 The towns of Pililla and San Diego were integrated into the newly created province of Rizal in June 1901.
 Two years later, the Philippine Commission, in line with its policy of economy and centralization, consolidated the towns of Pililla, San Diego and Jalajala with the seat of government in Pililla.

 The first Capitán under the American regime was Regino Quitiong, who was alcalde from 1900 to 1901.

 On September 20, 1907, Jalajala was separated from Pililla and became an independent municipality.
 Quisao, on the other hand, remained a barrio of Pililla up to the present.

 In 1918, the population of Pililla was 2,776 and Quisao was 814.
 In 1929, the place called Longos within the jurisdiction of Pililla was cleared by the majority of the tenant population of the town of Jalajala who transferred their homes to this site and whereon they founded a new community, thus avoiding their agrarian conflict with the plantation owner of Jalajala.

 On September 24, 1929, Don Ananías Vicencio, a philanthropist in public documents, donated a tract of land containing approximately 15 hectares to the families of Manuel Roxas, Leoncio Carungay, and Quintin Golliden, all of Jalajala, who shall distribute and assign free of charge and to the best interest of the residents, the said lot at Longos, Barrio Quisao, Municipality of Pililla.
 In 1939, this land was surveyed by Engr.
 Quintin Gollidon who provided the layout of this new community now called Barrio Malaya.

 On December 13, 1942, the town of Quisao was attacked and pillaged by "tulisanes".

 During the liberation of the town on March 18, 1945, nearly 3/4 of all the houses and public buildings were either burned or destroyed by American and Filipino military bombing and shelling.
 The Japanese forces and Makapili fled to the mountains following the liberation of the town.
 The PCAU of the US Army reestablished the municipal government of Pililla on April 20, 1945, with the designation of Lucio Aquino, an active guerrilla leader, as mayor.

 Geography

+Pililla is 40 km from Antipolo and 57 km from Manila.

 Barangays

-Pililla is politically subdivided into nine barangays:
+Pililla is politically subdivided into 9 barangays, as indicated below and in the image herein Each barangay consists of puroks and some have sitios.